yogavarma11/EX08-Implementation-of-Hierarchical-Clustering-using-linkage-methods/README.md

-# EX8-Implementation of Hierarchical Clustering
+# EX8-Implementation of Hierarchical Clustering using linkage methods
 ## AIM:
 To implement Hierarchical Clustering using single and complete linkage method